Playing Craps The First Time

 After several more trips to Las Vegas and a few rounds of online craps at an internet casino, my enjoyment of the game has grown.
 And even in the short time I’ve been playing craps, I’ve noticed that my skill has improved tremendously.

 Of course, craps is essentially a very simple game (even though it may look confusing at first), and once you discover how to bet, you can be playing like a pro in a very short time.
-So here’s a few tips to introduce you to the game and help you get started, whether you’re playing online or at a casino.
+So here are a few tips to introduce you to the game and help you get started, whether you’re playing online or at a casino.
 My hope is that after you experience the game of craps, you’ll enjoy it as much as I do.

 The basics of the game.